 When my husband and I were getting our financial house in order after we got married (which I’ve talked about in my article on how to afford being a stay at home mom), we tried the cash envelope system for a month or two.
 It was so helpful for understanding exactly how much we were spending on things like groceries, which we previously had no idea how to budget for.
-Though we eventually switched to doing all our budgeting digitally, using cash for a while gave us a feeling of success with our money, which snowballed our motivation to becoming debt free.
+Though we eventually switched to doing all our budgeting digitally, using cash for a while gave us a feeling of success with our money, which snowballed our motivation to become debt free.

 What You Need to Set Up